- University Writing Services

 As part of the Student Success Center, UWS provides intentional, developmentally appropriate opportunities for reflection and discovery.
 UWS helps students develop ongoing plans for their writing, and their future success.
 By offering feedback very intentionally, UWS hopes to help students reflect upon their writing and their own writing practices.
 Individualized services allow us to meet students within their zone of proximal development.
 In the end, a writing consultation is a structured model of experiential learning.

 UWS seeks not only to help student writers, but to create an excellent educational experience for our consultants.
-In our training courses, English 4930: Consulting Writing in a Multimedia World and Honors 4820, consultants are expected to advance as academic writers, communicators, and professionals.
+In our training courses, English 3890: Writing Consulting: Forms, Theories, and Practice and Honors 4810, consultants are expected to advance as academic writers, communicators, and professionals.
 Additionally, our mentoring program pairs experienced consultants with new consultants so that they can share methods and strategies.

 Who We Are